Fishing is an activity that has lived through time and generations, both small scale and large scale.

 - The Action: The action of a rod is determined by how far the blank’s bend extends.
 Rods with fast to extra-fast action are best for bigger baits in solid hooksets for catching large fish.
 Medium action rods are great for smaller live baits and lures for extended casting distance.
 The actions of a rod determine how it excels in different situations.

-- Power factor: Rod power simply the powerfulness of the blank based on line-strengths.
+- Power factor: Rod power is simply the powerfulness of the blank based on line strengths.
 For anglers targeting big fish like marlin, tuna, and swordfish, rods of 80-130-pound test line strengths work well.
 On the other hand, rods with a power of about 8 pounds are great for targeting small game like mackerels and seatrouts.

 - Length: Longer rods generally increase casting distance.
 But the action and power factors combine with the strength of the line to give you an excellent casting experience.
 The length of your rod will depend on your power needs and casting distance.
 Shorter rods give you more leverage and faster action for 50-100-pound lines.